Isaias downgraded to tropical storm over eastern N. Carolina

 NORTH MYRTLE BEACH, S.C.
 (AP) — Hurricane Isaias has been downgraded down to a tropical storm after making landfall near Ocean Isle Beach, North Carolina, according to an official with the National Hurricane Center.

-The hurricane had touched down just after 11 p.m. on Monday with maximum sustained winds of 85 mph.
+The hurricane had touched down just after 11 p.m. on Monday with maximum sustained winds of 85 mph (136 km/h).
 The storm now has maximum sustained winds of 70 miles per hour (117 km/h).

 “Now that the center has moved further inland into east North Carolina, the winds are now coming back down, so it has been downgraded back to a tropical storm,” Robbie Berg, a hurricane specialist with the National Hurricane Center, told The Associated Press.